jigarius/toggl2redmine/README.md

 * Go to the _My Account_ page on Redmine (`/my/account`).
 * Paste in your Toggl API Key and save your profile.
   * You can find this in your Toggl _profile settings_ page.
+* Select your time zone - this makes your time reports show correctly.

 ### Regular Usage